Chaophraya Surasak: Transportation

 Nong Kham Interchange in motorway 7 is part of the objectives to solve traffic jams to and from the port of Laem Chabang.

 In the city, traffic jams will form on most roads due to traveling to and from schools and in the evening due to the number of flea markets on different roads.

 Waterworks

-"Si Racha District Waterworks Office" produced 47,000 cub.m./day tapwater, which is used by 30,100 households or 30% of the total area in the municipality.
+"Si Racha District Waterworks Office" produces 47,000 cub.m./day tapwater, which is used by 30,100 households or 30% of the total area in the municipality.

 "Laem Chabang Waterworks Office" produced 59,140 cub.m/day tapwater, which is used by 36,400 households or 13% of the total area in the municipality.

 The conclusion is: 38% of the households (41,039) or 57% of the total area in the municipality do not used tapwater.

 Economy

 The total area of agricultural land is 76,610 rai ~ 122.6 sqkm, which accounts for about 44% of the total area in the municipality.
 The farming mostly delivers tapioca, pineapple, dragon fruit.
 Animal husbandry consists of seven pig farms and 37 chicken farms.
 Sriracha Tiger Zoo with an area of 40 ha (100 acres) is in Nong Kham subdistrict.
 Tourism revenue is 110 million Baht/year.
 The total number of factories is 214, many of which are concentrated in four "Industrial Estates":